 Access to the state-managed GHL fisheries in the BS or AI does not require a cod-endorsed LLP license.
-Alternative 2 would not prevent the owners of latent licenses or the vessels to which they are assigned from participating in those fisheries.
-It is not likely that operators who lose their cod endorsements under this alternative would make a substantial, concerted entry into the GHL fishery.
-The vessels currently associated with latent licenses have little or no history of reliance on BSAI Pacific cod pot fishing.
+Alternative 2 would not prevent the owners of licenses that could lose the endorsement, or the vessels to which they are assigned, from participating in those fisheries.
+It is not likely that operators who lose their pot cod CP endorsements under this alternative would make a substantial, concerted entry into the GHL fishery.
+The vessels currently associated with these licenses have little or no history of reliance on BSAI Pacific cod pot fishing.
 Each of those vessels exceeds the maximum LOA permitted to participate in the BS GHL fishery.
-The vessel length limit for the AI GHL fishery is a disqualifier for three of the four vessels currently associated with potentially latent pot CP LLP licenses.
+The vessel length limit for the AI GHL fishery is a disqualifier for three of the four vessels currently associated with the licenses that could lose the endorsement.
 While the future transfer of licenses to smaller vessels cannot be predicted, the analysts do not foresee the AI GHL fishery as a "spillover fishery" based on the recent history of CPs' desire to access that fishery and the relative attractiveness of cod fishing given the current stock trend (see Figure 3-1 and Table 3-1).